Engineered swift equilibration for arbitrary geometries

-To be more concrete, consider a physical system described by some time-dependent Hamiltonian $H(\lambda_i(t))$, where $t$ is time, and all time dependence is prescribed by parameters $\lambda_i(t)$.
+To be more concrete, consider a physical system described by some time-dependent Hamiltonian $H_0(\lambda_i(t))$, where $t$ is time, and all time dependence is prescribed by parameters $\lambda_i(t)$.
 Following standard Boltzmann statistics~\cite{Kadanoff}, the equilibrium probability distribution at a given time is

 where $\beta = (k_BT)^{-1}$ is the inverse temperature, $k_B$ is Boltzmann constant, and $Z(\lambda_i(t))$ is the partition function, explicitly dependent on parameters $\lambda_i(t)$.
 If the $\{\lambda_i(t)\}$ are changed quasistatically, the system will be well-described by Boltzmann statistics at all times.
 However, if $\lambda_i(t)$ changes sufficiently rapidly, the system deviates from its equilibrium distribution specified by Eq.~(\ref{eq:equilibrium}).
-The purpose of ESE is to introduce a modified Hamiltonian $H(\mathbf{x},t) = H_0(\mathbf{x},\lambda_i(t))+H_1(\mathbf{x},t)$ such that under the full dynamics of $H$, the system assumes the internal equilibrium distribution of $H_0$ alone [Eq.~(\ref{eq:equilibrium})], at all times.
+The ESE protocols we consider introduce a modified Hamiltonian $H(\mathbf{x},t) = H_0(\mathbf{x},\lambda_i(t))+H_1(\mathbf{x},t)$ such that under the full dynamics of $H$, the system assumes the internal equilibrium distribution of $H_0$ alone [Eq.~(\ref{eq:equilibrium})], at all times.

-To date, ESE protocols have been successfully derived for a Brownian particle trapped in a variety of simple one-dimensional potentials~\cite{2017_PRE_Li, 2018_NJP_Chupeau} and realized experimentally for a Brownian particle in a 1D harmonic trap~\cite{2016_Nature_ESE}.
+To date, ESE protocols have been successfully derived for a Brownian particle trapped in a variety of simple one-dimensional (1D) potentials~\cite{2017_PRE_Li, 2018_NJP_Chupeau} and realized experimentally for a Brownian particle in a 1D harmonic trap~\cite{2016_Nature_ESE}.
 This approach was also recently applied to the Brownian gyrator~\cite{2020_PRE_Baldassarri}, a two-dimensional (Euclidean) system in contact with two heat baths that admits non-equilibrium steady states.
 In this letter, we extend the ESE framework to generic overdamped Brownian systems, including those with arbitrarily high dimensional, non-Euclidean configuration spaces.